A Passage into Turkey

 cooped up in the tent.
 The camp owner’s refusal to accept payment for a Coke

-was a small act of grace in a grey day.
+was a small act of grace on a grey day.

-Europe-to-Asia cycling route, as I have seldom come upon as many cyclists, all
+cycling route, as I have seldom come upon as many cyclists, all drawn to this

-drawn to this Europe-to-Asia artery.
-At camp I met a Chilean cyclist with a dog
+Europe-to-Asia artery.
+At camp I met a Chilean cyclist with a dog and his

 Not